Empty Sella Syndrome ICD-10-CM Codes

 Yes.
 Both of these empty sella syndrome-related ICD-10 codes are valid and billable.

-As we mentioned briefly while discussing Item 1, empty sella syndrome is a condition characterized by the shrinking or flattening of the pituitary gland due to problems concerning the sella turcica’s contents.
+- Empty sella syndrome is a pituitary gland disorder characterized by the shrinking or flattening of the pituitary gland due to problems concerning the sella turcica's contents.

-Empty sella syndrome is a rare condition, and it’s also not life-threatening.
+- Empty sella syndrome is a rare condition and is generally not life-threatening.

 - Pituitary deficiency due to empty sella turcica syndrome